A family trust is one of the most popular ways to safeguard assets for your loved ones.

 Financial Benefit

 A family trust provides financial benefits, including additional control over asset management and tax advantages.
-You can use it to rent out, transfer, buy or sell the ownership of a property without any stamp duty or tax implications.

 A trust can be used to split profits among beneficiaries.
 The trustee has discretion as to the distribution of rental income.